titusnangitech/LAMP-web-stack-implementation-project/README.md

 </IfModule>
 ```

-- **After saving and closing the file, you will need to reload Apache so the changes take effect:**
+- **After saving and closing the file, I reloaded Apache so the changes take effect:**

 ```
 systemctl reload apache2
 ```

-- **Finally, we will create a PHP script to test that PHP is correctly installed and configured on your server.
+- **Finally, I created a PHP script to test that PHP is correctly installed and configured on my server.
-   Create a new file named index.php inside your custom web root folder:**
+   Created a new file named index.php inside my custom web root folder:**

 ```
 vim /var/www/projectlamp/index.php
 ```

-- **This will open a blank file.
-Add the following text, which is valid PHP code, inside the file:**
+- **This opened a blank file and added the following text, which is a valid PHP code, inside the file:**

 ```
 <?php